LGBTQ rights in Italy: Public opinion

 According to Pew Research Center survey in 2015–17, 59% of Italians supported same-sex marriage, while 38% opposed.
 At 27%, young people aged between 18 and 34 were less likely than their elders to oppose legal gay marriage.

 A survey conducted on Ipsos's Global Advisor online platform among more than 19,000 individuals in 27 countries between 23 April and 7 May 2021, found that 63% Italians aged between 18 and 74 believed that same-sex couples should be allowed to marry legally.
 This percentage was higher than that of some countries where, unlike in Italy, same-sex marriage is legal, such as Australia, France and United States.

 A Pew Research Center poll conducted between February and May 2023 showed that 74% of Italians supported same-sex marriage and that 26% were opposed.
 When divided by political affiliation, support was highest among those on the left of the political spectrum at 88%, followed by those at the center at 74% and those on the right at 66%.

 The 2023 Eurobarometer found that 69% of Italians thought same-sex marriage should be allowed throughout Europe, and 71% agreed that "there is nothing wrong in a sexual relationship between two persons of the same sex".

 According to a 2025 Ipsos poll, a large majority of Italians (80%) favor the recognition of same-sex unions, while an Eurispes survey reports that 66.8% support same-sex marriage.
 In addition, 63% of Italians support adoption rights for same-sex couples.

+The 2024 Eurispes Report on Italy indicates that public support for marriage equality has reached 64.5%, reflecting a rise of nearly 20 points over the past eight years.
+Approval of same-sex marriage has increased consistently, from 47.8% in 2016 to 50.9% in 2019, 58.4% in 2021, 59.2% in 2023, and 64.5% in 2024.
+The report also shows broad backing for legal recognition of unmarried couples regardless of gender, supported by 69.3% of respondents.
+While heterologous fertilization is accepted by a majority (60%), fewer Italians support surrogacy (37.1%) or the use of an artificial uterus (39.9%).
+Adoption by same-sex couples is approved by 54.5% of Italians, representing an increase of 23.4 percentage points since 2019.
+Adoption by single people receives even greater approval (61.5%).
+Furthermore, 58.4% of Italians support the legal recognition of children in same-sex families, including stepchild adoption and recognition of children born abroad through assisted reproduction or surrogacy.